 1/2 cup Orange Juice

 1 cup packed Brown Sugar

 Zest the orange, set aside.
-Peel and finely mince the ginger root and garlic, set aside.
-Chop the green onion, set aside.
+Peel and finely garlic, set aside.

 In a large saucepan combine 1-1/2 cups water, orange juice, rice vinegar, soy sauce, and sesame oil.
 Blend well over medium-high heat for a few minutes.
 Stir in brown sugar, orange zest, ginger, garlic and red pepper flakes.
+Taste and increase “spice” as desired with more pepper flakes or Ghost Pepper Sauce.
 Bring to a boil.

-Combine 3 tablespoons of cornstarch with 2 tablespoons of water and mix thoroughly.
+In a small bowl, combine cornstarch with chicken stock, mix thoroughly.
 Slowly stir cornstarch mixture into sauce, simmer and stir until it thickens.
 Hold sauce on the stove-top over low heat.

 2 tablespoons Cornstarch